NOAA-Central-Library-NCL/noaa_ir_api/README.md

 ## NOAA IR JSON API

-The following Python scripts allow you to interact with the JSON API.
+The following Python scripts allow you to interact with the NOAA IR JSON API, either directly or indirectly.

 ### CLI Menu